Testimony set begin in Grundy Center trooper slaying trial

 People are also reading…

-A jury of nine woman and five men is hearing the case.
+A jury of nine women and five men is hearing the case.
 The jury was seated Tuesday morning.

 Earlier report